Th3Fanbus/gpio-scripts/README.md

 # gpio-scripts
 coreboot GPIO scripts.

-- gengpio.c
+## gengpio.c
-This was uploaded by Stefan Reinauer to coreboot.
-This is the same with a few changes.
+This [was uploaded by Stefan Reinauer to coreboot Gerrit](https://review.coreboot.org/14407).
+This is the same with several changes.

-- hswgpio.c
+## hswgpio.c
 This is my creation.
 It's for Haswell/Broadwell ULT.
 Needs some cleaning.